QuantEcon/python-lecture-sandpit.myst/lectures/lp_intro.md

 | variable $\le$ 0 | constraint $\ge$ |
 |  variable free   |  constraint $=$  |

-As an example, the dual problem of the standard form (2) is:
+As an example, the dual problem of the standard form {eq}`lpproblem` is:

 $$
 \begin{align*}